 Maximum possible opportunity to do what real lawyers do while still in law school

-Skills-based coursework at Mitchell Hamline starts in the first year of law school with Lawyering: Advice and Persuasion.
+Skills-based coursework at Mitchell Hamline starts in the first year of law school with Legal Analysis, Research, and Communication.
 It features small-group classes designed to help students begin to master fundamental client-representation skills such as interviewing, researching, writing, negotiating, arguing, and settling.

 Upper-level classes deepen those skills in advocacy and problem-solving as well as transactions and settlements or negotiation.
 Combining learning the law in the classroom with real-world experiences is the best preparation for the legal profession.

 Teaching not just the law, but how to be a lawyer

 We teach through skills courses and simulation exercises that mirror real-world situations, and through actual hands-on experience with real clients.

 Under the supervision of professors, students work in 14 clinics with clients who are mothers, fathers, immigrants, leaders of nonprofit organizations, and small businesses.
 Some clients are elderly.
 Some are unemployed.
 Some are accused of crimes.
 Some want to make the world a better place.
 All are real people with real legal problems, and our students drive their representation.
 They gain valuable real-world experience and make a difference in our community by performing legal work for their clients.

 Students earn credit outside of the law school by working with practicing attorneys in the community.
 Mitchell Hamline offers students a variety of externships that provide valuable hands-on learning experiences and residency opportunities for students in their third or fourth years to secure long-term, on-site placements working under the supervision of practicing attorneys.